xiaoren-QAQ/SSU_Docs/src/en/dev/scheme.md

 Example: `ssu://module/action?id=xxx`

 After invocation, the module's `operation` will be executed.
-If the module does not exist, the SakitinSU Manager's home page will open.
+If the module does not exist, the ShiroSU Manager's home page will open.

 ### webui